-The amount of unrecognized tax benefits that would impact the effective tax rate were approximately none and none as of December 31, 2015 and December 31, 2015, \$691,697 of unrecognized tax benefits would be offset by a change in valuation allowance.
+The amount of unrecognized tax benefits that would impact the effective tax rate were approximately none and none as of December 31, 2015 and December 31, 2014, respectively.
+As of December 31, 2015, \$691,697 of unrecognized tax benefits would be offset by a change in valuation allowance.